Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 PET LOSS GRIEF–LIVING WITH BEREAVEMENT

 Grief is normal, and a testament to the many years of love you shared.
 When a beloved animal friend nears the end of life and ultimately dies, grief can be overwhelming and paralyzing.
-I’ll be putting some of this together into a future Quick Tips booklet, too, as I’ve been asked to share guidance how to understand deep sorrow, move through it, and eventually use the power of that emotion to transform lives.
+I still need to put some of this together into a future Quick Tips booklet, too, as I’ve been asked to share guidance how to understand deep sorrow, move through it, and eventually use the power of that emotion to transform lives.

 Friends reached out to me, sharing their empathy and sympathy, support and love.
 It can be hard to accept–almost picking at that wound–but open yourself as much as you can and accept the love you’re given.
 It helps, it really makes an incredible difference.
 And offer your own support back.
 That is the beauty of pet love, after all, sharing in the funny/sad/whimsical/hurtful/uplifting/glorious memories our family members bring to us.